 inspire . empower . accomplish

-We are Columbia University graduates serving the community for more than a decade.
 We help students succeed and thrive in every aspect of their education, particularly the challenges they face with the Common Core.
-We work in close partnership with parents, students, teachers, and community leaders, to develop efficient ways to help students evolve into intelligent scholars.
+We work in close partnership with parents, students, teachers, and community leaders to develop efficient ways to help students evolve into intelligent scholars.
 By connecting our students with prolific leaders and educators, we motivate them to play an active role in their education.

-Chang Learning was established in 2004 by a group of young professionals with a mission to help children in the community thrive academically.
-Through word of mouth, more and more students became aware of this neighborhood program.
-After thirteen years serving the community, Chang Learning has expanded its facility and services in order to educate students ranging from kindergarten to high school.
-Our services range from helping young students gain entry into a gifted kindergarten program, to helping young adults obtain admission to great colleges.
+Chang Learning was established in 2004 by a group of young professionals with a mission to help children in the community to thrive academically.
+Through word of mouth, more and more students became aware of our center.
+After sixteen years of serving the community, Chang Learning has expanded its facility and services to educate students ranging from kindergarten to high school.
+Our services range from helping young students gain entry into a gifted kindergarten program to helping young adults obtain admission to prestigious colleges.
 Our programs are meticulously designed by graduates of Teachers College, Columbia University.

-Liliana Chang graduated from the Benjamin N. Cardozo School of Law with a Juris Doctor, and summa cum laude from the Macaulay Honors College at Baruch with a Bachelor of Business Administration in Finance and Investments.
-She is a recipient of the Jacob Burns Medal from the Benjamin N. Cardozo School of Law.
-Ms. Chang was a Public Service Scholar, legal writing teaching assistant at the Benjamin N. Cardozo School of Law.
-She is also a New York City Bar Diversity Fellow and a member of the Financial Women’s Association and the Golden Key National Honor Society.
+Liliana Chang is a co-founder and advisory member of Chang Learning.
+She is a partner at the corporate department of the law firm Herrick Feinstein LLP.
+Liliana graduated from the Benjamin N. Cardozo School of Law with a Juris Doctor and summa cum laude from the Macaulay Honors College at Baruch with a Bachelor of Business Administration in Finance and Investments.
+Liliana was a legal writing teaching assistant, public service scholar, and recipient of the Jacob Burns Medal at the Benjamin N. Cardozo School of Law.
+She is also a New York City Bar Diversity Fellow and a member of the Financial Women’s Association.

-Larry Zimmerman is a well-known and well-respected teacher who has been teaching mathematics for over 40 years.
-Until 2004 he taught at Brooklyn Technical High School, one of New York City’s specialized secondary schools.
-Throughout his career, Mr. Zimmerman has been deeply involved with Math competitions and has coached students at all levels.
+Larry Zimmerman is the instructional director at Chang Learning.
+Larry has extensive experience in academics and has been teaching mathematics for over 40 years.
+Until 2004, he taught at Brooklyn Technical High School, one of New York City’s specialized secondary schools.
+Larry has been involved with math competitions and has coached students at all levels.
 He was one of the two primary authors of the ARML and NYSML competitions from 1983 until 1994 (NYSML until 1992) and was a grader of the 2001 International Mathematical Olympiad.
 Many of his former students have enjoyed distinguished records of achievement and include Intel (formerly Westinghouse) Science Talent Search finalists and USAMO and IMO participants.